man0l/adcash/README.md

 - The maximum POST request size is not set, e.g. it depends on the ini value - post_max_size
 - The system uses the built in php development server
 - The system is not intended to handle large input data (along with the post_max_size limit), because it uses json file for persistring the word count.
 To handle larger data I will recommend using nosql solution for storing and accessing fast.
 NoSQL solutions like MongoDB or Redis supports availability and scalability (depends if we needed it) through sharding for example.
+- The tests are not covering the caching functionality

 ## The Architecture